awsdocs/aws-cost-management-user-guide/doc_source/ri-turn-off.md

 **To turn on shared Reserved Instances**

-If shared Reserved Instances is turned off for an account and you want to turn it back on, you can use the same console page to turn sharing on\.
+If shared Reserved Instances is turned off for an account and you want to turn it back on, you can use the same console page to turn on sharing\.

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.